Celebrating And Hosting A Friendsgiving

 Research shows healthy, stable friendships improve well-being and life longevity.
 Specifically, people with close friendships were less likely to live with depression or die from various causes, including a range of chronic illnesses and heart problems.

-Friendship improves health and life longevity
+Friendship may improve health and longevity

 Studies show that friendship changes the brain and body.
 One review of 28 studies found that high-quality adult friendships significantly predict well-being and protect against depression and anxiety.
 People with low social connections due to poor-quality relationships or loneliness are twice as likely to have a premature death, making it a risk factor that has more significant effects than smoking a pack of cigarettes a day.